Types of smell and taste impairment

 Types of smell impairment

 - Hyposmia is the medical term for a reduced ability to smell.
 The point at which hyposmia becomes anosmia and vice versa isn’t exactly clear, however, and there are many degrees of olfactory loss.
-Some people lose it completely and suddenly, whilst for others the loss of smell occurs gradually over time, so that the person may not realise that it is deteriorating.
+Some people lose their sense of smell completely and suddenly, whilst for others the loss of smell occurs gradually over time, so that the person may not realise that it is deteriorating.

 - Parosmia is the medical term for experiencing distortions of the sense of smell.
 Someone with parosmia may be able to detect odours, but the smell of certain things – or sometimes everything – is different and often unpleasant.
 These unpleasant smells are often described as being like chemicals, burning, faeces, rotting flesh or mould.
 For some people, they appear in response to specific odours and for others, they can be triggered by virtually any smell.